13 Genius Ice Cube Tray Hacks That'll Blow Your Mind

-A bit nutty, a bit sweet, a bit tangy; we’re wild about the flavor party caramelized onions lend to soups, sauces, and pastas.
-What we’re not so wild about is the 45 minutes or so it takes to get them lusciously jammy.
+A bit nutty, a bit sweet, a bit tangy—caramelized onions lend a delicious flavor to soups, sauces, and pasta.
+What we're not so wild about is the 45 minutes or so it takes to get them lusciously jammy.
 Luckily, they freeze up just fine if you pack them into ice cube wells tightly—no other ingredients required.
 Caramelize several onions at once, then store in a zip-top bag (with as much of the air pressed out as possible) in the freezer for up to three months.

-Combine two cup of chocolate chips with two tablespoons of coconut oil and microwave at 45-second intervals at 50 percent power until melted, stirring between each shift.
+Combine two cups of chocolate chips with two tablespoons of coconut oil and microwave at 45-second intervals at 50% power until melted, stirring between each shift.

 Fill each of the 12 ice cube wells a little over half full with the chocolate mixture, then press a whole strawberry, stem-side up, on top to coat most of the sides of the berry.

-Freeze until chocolate is solid, then pop out and dig in.
+Freeze until the chocolate is solid, then pop them out and dig in.

 Dress up your daily dose of water with some spiffed-up cubes.